goldsborough/lru-cache/README.md

 #### Monitoring specific keys

 One of the more interesting features of our statistics API is the ability to monitor hits and misses for a specific set of keys.
 Say we were writing a web server accepting HTTP requests and wanted to cache resources (I assume that's something people would do).
-Because our website changes in some way every hour, we'll use a timed cache with a time to live of one hour.
+Because our website changes in some way every hour, we'll use a timed cache with a time-to-live of one hour.
 We're also particularly interested in how many cache hits we get for `index.html`.
 For this, it's good to know that the empty `monitor()` call we made further up is actually a method accepting variadic arguments to forward to the constructor of an internal statistics object (the empty `monitor()` calls the default constructor).
 One constructor of `Statistics` takes a number of keys to monitor in particular.
-So calling `monitor(key1, key2, ...)` will set up monitoring for all keys, plus keep a special eye on those.
+So calling `monitor(key1, key2, ...)` will set up monitoring for those keys.
 We could then something like this:

 ```cpp
 #include <string>